QuantumVillage/awesome-quantum-security/README.md

 ## Threats To Quantum Technologies

 Whilst the threats from quantum technologies are growing and get the most airtime, there are many threats _to_ quantum technologies (devices, algorithms, protocols, etc.) that need to be highlighted.

+### Attacks on Quantum Devices

+- [Hacking A Quantum Controller](https://quantumvillage.substack.com/p/hacking-a-quantum-computing-controller) - 2024-05 - Disclosing a vulnerability in the QICK open source quantum controller, as well as a full proposed patch for the vulnerability.

 ### Attacks on Quantum Algorithms